Magnetic Resonance Imaging (MRI)

 - Submit official transcripts from high school and all post-secondary educational institutions.

-- Graduate from an A. R. R. T. approved radiography program with a 2.5 or higher cumulative G. P. A. on a 4.0 scale.
+- Graduate from an A. R. R. T approved radiography program with a 2.5 or higher cumulative G. P. A. on a 4.0 scale.

-- Provide evidence of active registration with the A. R. R. T. or registry-eligible status.
+- Provide evidence of active registration with the A. R. R. T or registry-eligible status.

-- All students must attend orientation session.
+- Students admitted must attend the program orientation session.

 Program admission is competitive and fulfillment of the basic requirements does not guarantee admission.
 Class size is limited and is determined by the number of available clinical sites within each community-college district.
 Participating community college districts (in addition to Carl Sandburg College) include: Black Hawk, Heartland, Illinois Central, Illinois Valley, John Wood, Lincoln Land, Parkland, Richland, Sauk Valley, Scott (IA), Southeastern (IA), and Spoon River.